JeffersonLab/jiriaf-fireworks/readme.md

 JRM Launcher is designed to be easily extensible to support various computing environments.
 For information on how to add support for new environments, refer to the "Customization" section in the [fw-lpad readme](fw-lpad/readme.md) file.

-## Troubleshooting

-For troubleshooting tips and logging information, please consult the "Troubleshooting" section in the [fw-lpad readme](fw-lpad/readme.md) file.
 By leveraging JRM Launcher, you can simplify the management of complex network connections in distributed computing environments, allowing you to focus on your workflows rather than infrastructure management.